mpiercemc/spike-dynamic-component-loader/README.md

   * does record config factory go in shared or record-config?

   * how do I ensure they created a component that will work with my factory

+  * scrabble tiles - dynamically loaded - we don't know which ones we should be loading - what if a new defined.
+How do I prevent RExecution from changing their code.
+    * how do I order them

+  * execution
+    * how do I access/store data

+  * undo/redo? - how can I ask a custom control to undo a config step?